Differential/docs/GUIDEBOOK.md

 * F2 Treating talented people like children obliterates their value.
 * F3 You have the power to green-light projects and to ship products.
 * F4 Flatness eliminates barriers between your work and customers enjoying your work.
+* F5 Because everyone is a partner in the business, we trust them to make the right decisions; sometimes you'll work on projects because it's good for the long-term stability of YOUR business.

 ## What should you work on?